-Soul speak offers harm reduction, psychotherapeutic services to individuals engaged in personal use of natural medicines, such as psilocybin.
+Soul speak offers psychedelic integration therapy and harm reduction support for individuals exploring the use of psychedelic medicines such as psilocybin.

 Psychedelic Integration Therapy